-11. Community Involvement and Social Responsibility
+10. Community Involvement and Social Responsibility, and Respect for Indigenous Rights

 To broaden the practice of sustainable forestry on all lands through community involvement, socially responsible practices, and through recognition and respect of Indigenous Peoples' rights and traditional forest-related knowledge.